-Review: Moon By Simaudio 110lp V2 Phono Stage - The Second Coming
+Review: MOON 110lp V2 Phono Stage - The Second Coming

 Simaudio's MOON 110LP has been a fan favourite phono stage for many years.
 Recently, the Canadian hi-fi company has seen fit to update and upgrade the analogue pre-amplifier, and we've been giving the 110LP v2 a good listen.

 Simaudio launched its MOON reference-grade series in the 1990s and much of what is on offer also still carries reference grade asking prices.
 That is not to say there aren't more affordable items in MOON's catalogue though, take the 240i integrated we reviewed back in August.
 Similarly, the 110LP v2 can be yours for less than £400.

 The original 110LP has been available for several years now and, although boasting an excellent signal/noise ratio as well as levels of harmonic and intermodulation distortion, Simaudio saw that it could be improved.